csbobby/STAR/docs/README.md

 ## Data Download

-To download STAR dataset, please refer to the [STAR homepage](http://star.csail.mit.edu)
+To download STAR dataset, please refer to the [STAR Homepage](http://star.csail.mit.edu)

 ## Online Evaluation

 You are welcome to use [STAR Challenge Leaderboard](https://eval.ai/web/challenges/challenge-page/1325/overview) for the online evaluation on the test dataset.

+## STAR Repository

+Please find benchmark details or tools from the STAR repository [STAR Repository](https://github.com/csbobby/STAR_Benchmark).

 ## Citation